The Plan - Where? What? When? Where? Who?

 What we need to get there?

-In order to take our next step and create a physical space,we need your help.
-In particular, we need:
+In order to ensure the success of The Kiln, we need your help.
+In particular, we will need:

 ● A network of contacts to provide advice and inspire our startups

 We want you to be part of our journey and visible in the success of the startups that will call the Kiln their home.